therealpaulgg/ssh-sync/README.md

 We provide packages for multiple architectures including:
 - x86_64 (amd64)
-- ARM64 (aarch64)
+- ARM64 (aarch64/arm64)
-- ARMv7
+- ARMv7 (arm)

-Choose the appropriate package for your system architecture.
+Choose the appropriate package for your system architecture by replacing `amd64` with `arm64` or `arm` in the download URLs above.

 ## Getting Started with SSH-Sync